Swetrix/blog-posts/posts/comparison/2025-11-26-plausible.md

 Plausible prides itself on being "simple analytics," which is great if you only need a high-level overview.
 However, if you need to understand user behavior in more depth, Swetrix offers more robust tools.

-- **User Flow:** Swetrix provides User Flow diagrams that visualise exactly how visitors navigate through your site—where they start, what pages they visit next, and where they drop off.
+- **User Flow:** Swetrix provides User Flow diagrams that visualise exactly how visitors navigate through your site - where they start, what pages they visit next, and where they drop off.
 Swetrix also shows you the entry and exit pages of your users sessions.
 - **Session Analysis:** Swetrix includes session analysis to help you see your user journeys across your website.
 It shows you the pages they visit, the actions they perform (custom events), any JavaScript errors they encountered and more.
 - **Geo Map visualisation:** Swetrix includes a geo map visualisation to help you see where your users are coming from.
 It shows you the country, region and city of your users.
 Swetrix also offers geo map visualisation of your website performance metrics.